This is part 1 of our 3 part series on green infrastructure in the Bronx. Read part 2 here.

 My interview with Saunders and other NYC residents highlighted the challenge to educate citizens about GI and its benefits.
 Saunders was enthusiastic when she said she would welcome any information.

-In the series’ next installment, I’ll explore the challenges that DEP is facing implementing the mandate, and how communities around the Bronx River view the progress so far.
+In the series’ next installment, I explore the challenges that DEP is facing implementing the mandate, and how communities around the Bronx River view the progress so far.

-To learn more about how to build a green infrastructure monitoring system and foster community engagement, check our Temboo’s tutorials or email us at email@example.com.
+To learn more about how to build a green infrastructure monitoring system and foster community engagement around environmental sensor data, check our Temboo’s tutorials or email us at firstname.lastname@example.org.